-Before any other review and before paying the balance due on any contract to the consultant, run the document through iThenticate© (or other plagiarism-detection software used by the CEC) to verify that it does not contain borrowed, uncited (quotes of paraphrased) material.
-(Some amount of seemingly borrowed material in common phraseology, perhaps up to 10%.
-But exercise judgment about the nature of what is borrowed.)
+Before any other review and before paying the balance due on any contract to the consultant, run the document through iThenticate© (or other plagiarism-detection software used by the CEC) to verify that it does not contain more than about 10 percent of borrowed, uncited material.
 Serious plagiarism violations should be discussed immediately with the executive director and the CEC Publications team.

 - Does the principal title exceed 75 characters?
-If so, consider shortening it or transferring some of the elements to a subtitle. - Does it engage the reader's attention? - Does it make use of CEC keywords? - Are they updated and complete? - Verify that all major sections in the report appear in the TOC (up to three levels) and compare their wording with that shown in the TOC.
-Same for figures and tables. - Does the document include an abstract, in compliance with CEC guidelines? - Do the executive summary and concluding section give a good understanding of the subject? - Is the organizational structure and content of the document logical and appropriate to the subject? - Does this document satisfy the relevant project requirements and objectives? - Verify all document sections are paginated correctly. - Check general formatting and organization of the text. - Click on headings and at various places in the text.
+If so, consider shortening it or transferring some of the elements to a subtitle. - Does it engage the reader's attention? - Does it make use of CEC keywords? - Are they updated and complete? - Verify that all major sections in the report appear in the TOC and compare their wording with that shown in the TOC.
+Same for figures and tables. - Verify all document sections are paginated correctly. - Check formatting and organization of the text. - Click on headings and at various places in the text.
 Are Word's styles for headings, body text, footnotes, and tables applied and used correctly and in a consistent manner? - \Be sure that figure axis labels and table column headings are correctly labeled and units are specified.
 Titles should be placed above the table or figure and sources and notes appear below.
-Source lines must give complete references to original sources for tables or figures that are reproduced from other publications. - \If tables or figures are reproduced from other sources, verify that they have been inserted as editable originals, not as "pictures," or that the consultant has sent originals that can be edited with the document.

-• Verify that all tables and figures have been referred to in the main text previous to their placement.
+Source lines must give complete references to original sources for tables or figures that are reproduced from other publications. - \If tables or figures are reproduced from other sources, verify that they have been inserted as editable originals, not as "pictures," or that the consultant has sent originals that can be edited with the document. - Verify that all tables and figures have been referred to in the main text previous to their placement.

 Is a list of abbreviations and acronyms included?
 Is it complete?
-Make sure it doesn't include acronyms or abbreviations that do not appear in the text.
+Make sure it doesn't include acronyms used in an earlier version of the report that no longer appear in this draft.

 - Spot-check some calculations.
 Do numbers in table columns add up correctly?
-Are averages or percentages correct or properly rounded? - Check URLs in footnotes to make sure the links work and lead to the desired sources. - With links to CEC documents, make sure the URL uses the Storage ID number (and not the link with the file name). - Double-check any cross-references. - If bibliographic references are given in footnotes, be sure they are complete and have consistent bibliographic form.
-[Note: in a long report, footnotes will be more concise if the bibliographic entries are in a short author-date form, referring to complete source citations in a bibliography at the end of the report.] - Does the document include technical terms that should be explained in a glossary? - Is there a reference to each of them in the main text? - Check that references in the bibliography are complete (all required elements included) and have consistent bibliographic form, in accordance with CEC guidelines.
-Make sure the entries are numbered (for Google) and those with the same author are listed in ascending sequence.
+Are averages or percentages correct or properly rounded? - Check source URLs in footnotes to make sure the links work and lead to the desired information.

+- With links to CEC documents, make sure the URL is using the Storage ID number (and not the link with the file name). - Double-check any cross-references. - If bibliographic references are given in footnotes, be sure they are complete and have consistent bibliographic form.
+[Note: in a long report, footnotes will be more concise if the bibliographic entries are in a short author-date form, referring to complete source citations in a Bibliography at the end of the report.] - Does the document include technical terms that should be explained in a glossary? - Is there a reference to each of them in the main text? - Check that references in the bibliography are complete (all required elements included) and have consistent bibliographic form, consistent with CEC guidelines.
+Make sure the entries are numbered sequentially.